-The goal of the Gaudino Fund is to perpetuate Robert Gaudino’s emphasis on reflection, confronting our own biases through immersive engagement with otherness and, through that experience, learning to know ourselves more deeply and differently.
+The aim of the Gaudino Fund is to perpetuate Robert Gaudino’s emphasis on reflecting, confronting individual biases through immersive engagement with otherness and, through those experiences, learning to know ourselves differently and more deeply.

 Professor Amy Holzapfel will be the 18th faculty member to hold this title, a position that has been active since 1982 to further the legacy of the Fund’s namesake, Professor Robert Gaudino, in promoting experiential learning opportunities on and off campus that challenge students and colleagues to reflect upon their own assumptions and deepen their understanding of others.